dkazantzas/rogl/README.md

 Instead of manually creating test objects, why not creating them automatically?

 # How to use
+See example in ***examples*** directory.
+For an object to be generated, it **must** have an empty constructor **and** setters **for each** attribute

+Currently only objects with primitive or String attributes are supported.

+# Plans
++ Add support for all types of attributes

 # Disclaimer
 Currently, it's a work in progress.
-Many things are going to change and many things are going to break
+Many things are going to change and many things are going to break.
+I am not responsible if your cat gets eaten